Minangkabau music

-Music of Minang is a traditional and living genre of Indonesian music that grows and develops in the Minangkabau culture area.
-Music whose origins are related to Malay Music is generally played by musical instruments such as Talempong, Saluang, Minang rebab, Serunai, Tmbourine, Aguang, Gandang, and Violin.
-Minang music is also played to accompany various dances such as the Pasambahan dance and the Piring dance.
+Music of Minang is a traditional and contemporary ethnic variety of Indonesian music that grows and develops in the Minangkabau culture.
+Music is generally played by musical instruments such as talempong, saluang, Minang rabab, serunai, rebana, aguang (gong), gandang, gambus, and violin.
+However, for traditional events such as weddings, Islamic rebana or gambus are never used.

-Early Origins of Malay Music from Qasidah and Gurindam
+With hindsight, the beginning of Minang music has its roots, as in native folk music, including indigenous songs and Talempong gong music, Dendang as a Minang style of vocal music that can accompanied several forms of Minangkabau oral literature, such as kaba (stories), pantun, and salawat dulang.
+Minang music is also played to accompany various dances such as the Pasambahan dance, the Payung dance, and the Piring dance.

-With hindsight, the beginning of Malay Music has its roots in Qasidah which originated as the arrival and spread of Islam in the archipelago in the years 635 - 1600 from Arabic, Gujarati and Persian, its character was readings of poetry and then sung.
-Therefore, initially the poetry used was originally sung from Gurindam, and was gradually used to accompany the dance.
+Qasidah which originated as the arrival and spread of Islam in the archipelago from Arabic, Gujarati and Persian, its character was readings of syair poetry and then sung.
+Therefore, initially the poetry used was originally sung from gurindam, and was gradually used to accompany the dance.